📝 Post Summary

 16:00 – Unibet Champion Hurdle (Hurdle)

-Being the most notable race of the day, the Champion Hurdle only features 10 runners and 8 hurdles!
-Being a firm favourite as a previous winner before, Constitution Hill looks to win the Champion Hurdle once again, whilst tipsters are looking at the value of State Man at 4/1, as he was the winner of the race last year in 2024.
-For those who are not sure about the different ways to bet on the Cheltenham Festival, we have a detailed Cheltenham Festival Matched Betting Guide, which is full of tips.
+Being the most notable race of the day, the Champion Hurdle only features 10 runners and 8 hurdles.
+Last year, Constitution Hill famously fell at the fifth fence, whilst defending champion State Man fell at the final flight, leading Golden Ace to be victorious in an interesting race.
+This year, The New Lion is 9/4 to win, whilst Constitution Hill is placed at 9/2 and Golden Ace at 6/1.
+For those who are not sure about the different ways to bet on the Cheltenham Festival, we have a detailed Cheltenham Festival Matched Betting guide, which is full of tips.

-16:40 – The Fred Winter Juvenile Handicap Hurdle Race (Hurdle)
+16:40 – The TrustATrader Plate Handicap Hurdle Race (Hurdle)

 17:20 – The National Hunt Novices’ Chase (Chase)

 Being the last and longest race of the day, this long, challenging race requires 23 hurdles to be jumped in total.
-With Corbetts Cross winning in the 2024 event, the favourite for this race is currently Now Is The Hour, whilst Captain Cody is catching some attention whilst being at 9/1.
+With Haiti Couleurs winning in the 2025 event, the favourite for this race is currently set between four horses set at 10/1, which are Wade Out, Will The Wise, Backmersackme and Shuffle The Deck.

-We also have day specific guides, such as our Cheltenham Festival day 2 guide and our Cheltenham Festival day 3 guide.
+There are also more day-specific Cheltenham guides at OddsMonkey, such as our Cheltenham Festival day 2 guide and our Cheltenham Festival day 3 guide.